Nash Flows over Time with Spillback and Kinematic Waves: Spillback Model

-\paragraph{Queues.} We consider a bottleneck given by the outflow capacity at the end of every arc.
-If the flow rate that wants to leave~$e$ exceeds the outflow capacity, a queue builds up, which we imagine as a point queue at the head of the arc, as depicted in \Cref{fig:example}.
-The amount of flow in the queue at time~$\theta$ is given by~$z_e(\theta) \coloneqq F_e^+(\theta - \tau_e) - F_e^-(\theta)$.
+\paragraph{Queues.} If more flow wants to leave~$e$ than possible, a queue builds up, which we imagine as a point queue at the head of the arc, as depicted in \Cref{fig:example}.
+The amount of flow in the queue at time~$\theta$ is given by $z_e(\theta) \coloneqq F_e^+(\theta - \tau_e) - F_e^-(\theta)$.
 Note that flow always leaves the queue as fast as possible, which is indirectly implied by the feasibility conditions below.

-\paragraph{Full arcs and flow bounds.} The \emph{arc load} is the total amount of flow on an arc $e$ and is given by~$d_e(\theta) \coloneqq F_e^+(\theta) - F_e^-(\theta)$.
+\paragraph{Full arcs.} The \emph{arc load} is the total amount of flow on an arc $e$ given by~$d_e(\theta) \coloneqq F_e^+(\theta) - F_e^-(\theta)$.
 It is the sum of the flow traversing the arc and the flow in the queue at a point in time~$\theta$.
 We say the arc is \emph{full} at time~$\theta$ if~$d_e(\theta) = \sigma_e$.
-For technical reasons we also say an arc~$e$ is full if~$d_e(\theta) > \sigma_e$ even though we show in \Cref{lem:additional_conditions} that this can never happen for a feasible flow over time (see below).
-The \emph{inflow bound} of an arc~$e$ is defined as follows
+For technical reasons we also say an arc~$e$ is full if~$d_e(\theta) > \sigma_e$ even though we show in \Cref{lem:additional_conditions} that this can never happen for a feasible flow over time.